Artificial intelligence is quietly reshaping the retail world, not just with futuristic tech, but with real, measurable impact.

 Whether it’s generating how-to guides, FAQs, or internal wikis, AI helps keep knowledge fresh and organized.

-48. Traffic from generative AI sources results in 10 percent higher engagement, 32 percent longer site visits, and 27 percent lower bounce rates when compared to non-AI sources like traditional search engine results pages.
+48. Traffic from generative AI sources results in 10% higher engagement, 32% longer site visits, and 27% lower bounce rates when compared to non-AI sources like traditional search engine results pages.

 That’s a strong signal that AI-suggested content is more relevant and aligned with user intent.
 These users aren’t just skimming.
 They’re exploring, clicking, and interacting with the site in meaningful ways.